-We have learnt that it takes about 1% evaporation per each 10°F temperature reduction.
+We have learned that it takes about 1% evaporation per each 10 °F temperature reduction.
 In the process of evaporation at the tower, only pure water is discharged into the atmosphere as water vapor.
 All the hardness and other dissolved solids of the water are left behind.

-The schematic below highlight the water use of a typical cooling tower.
+The schematic below highlights the water use of a typical cooling tower.

-Pure water vapor is lost from the systems by evaporation (E), leaving behind all of the solids present in the recirculation water (R).
-The concentration of dissolved minerals eventually builds up and tends to increase beyond acceptable levels leading to variety of problems:
+Pure water vapor is lost from the system by evaporation (E), leaving behind all of the solids present in the recirculation water (R).
+The concentration of dissolved minerals eventually builds up and tends to increase beyond acceptable levels leading to a variety of problems:

-- Evaporation increases dissolved solids concentration and subsequent corrosion and deposition tendencies - Higher temperatures increase corrosion potential - Longer retention time and warmer water increase the potential for microbiological growth
+- Evaporation increases dissolved solids concentrations and subsequent corrosion and deposition tendencies - Higher temperatures increase corrosion potential - Longer retention time and warmer water increase the potential for microbiological growth

-To stay below this maximum acceptable concentration and to maintain the tower's water balance, new water needs to be added to the cooling tower called makeup water [M] and a portion of the concentrated cooling tower water needs to be discharged from the cooling tower called blowdown or bleed [B].
-Blowdown (B) is the controlled discharge of recirculating water to waste that is necessary to limit the amount of solids and biological matter in the cooling tower by removing a portion of the concentrated solids.
-Some water is also lost by droplets being carried out with the exhaust air called Drift [D] which is usually 0.01 -0.3% of the recirculation rate for a mechanical draft tower.
+To stay below this maximum acceptable concentration and to maintain the tower's water balance, new water needs to be added to the cooling tower called makeup water [M], and a portion of the concentrated cooling tower water needs to be discharged from the cooling tower called blowdown or bleed [B].
+Blowdown (B) is the controlled discharge of recirculating water to waste, which is necessary to limit the amount of solids and biological matter in the cooling tower by removing a portion of the concentrated solids.
+Some water is also lost by droplets being carried out with the exhaust air called Drift [D] which is usually 0.01 to 0.3% of the recirculation rate for a mechanical draft tower.
 The lower drift loss at 0.01 % is common for a modern tower.

 It is helpful to examine the water balance of the system.
-The amount of water that enters as makeup [M] must be equal to the total water that exits the system or Makeup [M] is the sum of evaporation [E], blowdown, [B], drifts [D] and any leakage [L] to maintain a steady water level.
+The amount of water that enters as makeup [M] must be equal to the total water that exits the system, or makeup [M] is the sum of evaporation [E], blowdown, [B], drifts [D] and any leakage [L] to maintain a steady water level.

-$\mathsf{M} = \mathsf{E} + \mathsf{B} + \mathsf{D} + \mathsf{L}$
+$$M = E + B + D + L$$